Rafael Devers Player Props: Red Sox vs. Rays

 Rafael Devers At The Plate

-- Devers has driven in a run in 27 games this season (50.9%), including 12 games with more than one RBI (22.6%).
-He has also driven home three or more of his team's runs in five contests.
+- Devers has had an RBI in 27 games this season (49.1%), including 12 multi-RBI outings (21.8%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.